mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Wednesday, 11 June 2025
+## On Thursday, 12 June 2025

-- The average temperature today is 14.69˚C,
+- The average temperature today is 14.3˚C,
-- With highs of 14.69˚C and lows of 14.69˚C,
+- With highs of 14.42˚C and lows of 13.73˚C,
-- It may feel like 14.07˚C with broken clouds
+- It may feel like 13.64˚C with overcast clouds
-- The wind speed is 4.06m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 71%
+- The pressure is 1014hPa and humidity is 71%
 - The sun will rise at 03:48 and set at 20:27

 <!-- weather_marker ends -->